-Being midship can make getting around easier too because you are in a central part of the ship.
+Being midship can also make getting around easier because you are in a central part of the ship.
 Going to one end of the ship from midship will be less strenuous.

 On the Aft of a Ship

-The aft does get less movement than the forward staterooms and they give amazing views of the wake of the ship.
-Make sure though, to check what is beside your aft stateroom as there often are exhaust vents in the aft.
+The aft does get less movement than the forward staterooms, and they give amazing views of the wake of the ship.
+However, make sure to check what is beside your aft stateroom as there often are exhaust vents in the aft.

 It is usual for some staterooms to have unique cuts and floor plans.
-Some staterooms are bigger than others but are of the same rate.
-A good booking agent will know these and you can ask about them.
+Some staterooms are bigger than others but have the same rate.
+A good booking agent will know these, and you can ask about them.

 It is good to list down all the things you will require and need in your stateroom before you book for one.
 If you are susceptible to getting motion sickness, the best stateroom will be on a lower deck, towards the center of the ship.